blogmywiki/pi-radio/README.md

 pi-radio
 ========

-A barebones simplest possible Raspberry Pi internet radio.
+##A barebones Raspberry Pi internet radio

 This is a Python script for what I think is the simplest functional internet radio you can make with a Raspberry Pi.

 You will need: